What You Need to Know About Electrical Engineering Technologist

 - Engineering Assistant

-- Generation Technologist
+- Design Technologist

 The states with the most job growth for Electrical Engineering Technologist are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.